A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Introduction

-\end{enumerate} Moreover, if one of the above statements is true (and so all the above statements are true), then there exists a unique minimal DFA recognizing $ \mathcal{L} $ (that is, two DFAs having the minimum number of states among all DFAs that recognize $ \mathcal{L} $ must be isomorphic). \end{theorem}
+\end{enumerate} Moreover, if one of the above statements is true (and so all the above statements are true), then there exists a unique minimal DFA recognizing $ \mathcal{L} $ (that is, two DFAs recognizing $ \mathcal{L} $ having the minimum number of states among all DFAs recognizing $ \mathcal{L} $ must be isomorphic). \end{thm}

-The problem of studying the notion of determinism in the setting of generalized automata was approached by Giammaresi and Montalbano \cite{giammaresi1999journal, giammaresi1995conference}.
-The notion of isomorphism can be naturally extended to GDFAs (intuitively, two GDFAs are isomorphic if they are the same GDFA up to renaming the states), and the natural question is whether one can analogously define the minimal GDFA of a regular language.
-This is not possible: in general, there can exist two or more non-isomorphic state-minimal GDFAs recognizing a given regular language.
+The problem of studying the notion of determinism in the setting of generalized automata was approached by Giammarresi and Montalbano \cite{giammaresi1999journal, giammaresi1995conference}.
+The notion of isomorphism can be naturally extended to GDFAs (intuitively, two GDFAs are isomorphic if they are the same GDFA up to renaming the states), and the natural question is whether every regular language admits a unique minimal GDFA up to isomorphism.
+This is not true in general: there can exist two or more non-isomorphic state-minimal GDFAs recognizing a given regular language.
 Consider the two distinct GDFAs in Figure \ref{fig:nouniqueminimalGDFA}.
-It is immediate to check that the two (non-isomorphic) GDFAs recognize the same language, and it can be shown that the no GDFA with less than three states can recognize the same language \cite{giammaresi1999journal}.
+It is immediate to check that the two (non-isomorphic) GDFAs recognize the same language, and it can be shown that no GDFA with fewer than three states can recognize the same language \cite{giammaresi1999journal}.